06-07 The Complete Imaging Experiment

 06-07-02 Two-dimensional FT Method

 This method is a combination of phase- and frequency-encoding.
-Today it is the standard image formation method.
+It is the standard image formation method today.

 The whole process is repeated n times for a resolution of n pixels in the y-direction, with a different phase-encoding gradient applied for each excitation.